Breda: Later history

 Breda was the site of one of the first panopticon prison establishments, Koepelgevangenis.
-This prison housed the only German war criminals ever to be imprisoned in the Netherlands for their war crimes during the Second World War.
-Known as "The Breda Four", or "Vier von Breda", they were Willy Paul Franz Lages, who was released in 1966 due to serious illness, Joseph Johann Kotalla, who died in prison in 1979, and Ferdinand aus der Fünten and Franz Fischer, who were both released in 1989 and died later the same year.
+This prison housed German war criminals in the Netherlands for their war crimes during the Second World War.
+Known as "The Breda Four", or "Vier von Breda", they were Willy Lages, who was released in 1966 due to illness, Joseph Kotalla, who died in prison in 1979, and Ferdinand aus der Fünten and Franz Fischer, who were both released in 1989 and died later the same year.